KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 _Last updated: March 19, 2026_

 This page consolidates the material that previously lived in early planning documents.
-It should stay up to date as we evolve Stage 5 (`scripts/check-modules/index.ts`) and the curated fixture set.
+It should stay up to date as we evolve the check-modules pipeline and the curated fixture set.

 ## Status snapshot